-Purpose: Promote true happiness as a virtuous response to the universal call to holiness.
+Purpose: Respond to the universal call to holiness.

 Vision: Be a leader in faith-based behavioral change.

-ARMOR is a response to the universal call to holiness, which is a Catholic teaching that is explained in Chapter 5 of the Church's Second Vatican Council document, Lumen Gentium, from which the following excerpts are taken:
+ARMOR is a response to the universal call to holiness, which St. Peter encouraged in 1 Peter 1:15-16, "As he who called you is holy, be holy yourselves in every aspect of your conduct, for it is written, 'Be holy because I [am] holy."
+It is also a Catholic teaching that is explained in the Church's Second Vatican Council document, Lumen Gentium (LG), from which the following excerpts are taken:

-#39.
-"Therefore in the Church, everyone whether belonging to the hierarchy, or being cared for by it, is called to holiness, according to the saying of the Apostle: 'This is the will of God, your [holiness].'"
+LG 39.
+"Therefore in the Church, everyone whether belonging to the hierarchy, or being cared for by it, is called to holiness, according to the saying of the Apostle: 'This is the will of God, your sanctification [i.e. holiness].'"
 (1 Thessalonians 4:3)

-#42, §1.
+LG 42, §1.
 "Each one of the faithful must willingly hear the Word of God and accept His Will, and must complete what God has begun by their own actions with the help of God's grace.
-These actions consist in the use of the sacraments and in a special way the Eucharist, frequent participation in the sacred action of the Liturgy, application of oneself to prayer, self-abnegation, lively fraternal service and the constant exercise of all the virtues."
+These actions consist in the use of the sacraments and in a special way the Eucharist, frequent participation in the sacred action of the Liturgy, application of oneself to prayer, self-abnegation, lively fraternal service and the constant exercise of all the virtues.
+For charity, as the bond of perfection and the fullness of the law, rules over all the means of attaining holiness and gives life to these same means.
+It is charity which guides us to our final end.
+It is the love of God and the love of one's neighbor which points out the true disciple of Christ.

 "Put on the armor of God so that you may be able to stand firm against the tactics of the devil."